knielbo/cds-visual/syllabus.md

 13. Beyond CNNs & project proposals

 ## Reading ##
+Some readings are marked with `math` indicating that students with knowledge of basic calculus, probability theory, and linear algebra can benefit from this paper instead of the `introduction` paper.
+In those cases, both papers are therefore _not required_ reading.

 #### Lesson 1 ####
 - T. Arnold & L. Tilton (2019) "Distant viewing: analyzing large visual corpora," Digital Scholarship in the Humanities. pp 1-14.
 #### Lesson 2 ####